-If you’ve ever considered which task management tool to get, you’ve probably heard of both ClickUp and Monday.
+If you’ve ever considered which task management tool to get, you’ve probably heard of both Use our ClickUp affiliate link! and Monday.

 Still unsure which one is best for you?
 You’re in luck!
 We’re breaking down 3 key features most people look at when making their final decision and comparing them side by side in this walkthrough!